vinceskahan/v5wiki/roadmap.md

 Do we need the interceptor driver?

-Explore using `pip` to install.
+Explore using `pip` to install, perhaps by using [pipx](https://pypi.org/project/pipx/).
+It seems to be specifically designed to install Python applications into virtual environments.

 Support of a skin that uses SVG graphs, updated dynamically.

 Utility `wee_extension` should be able to install directly from a GitHub URL.

-Look into [pipx](https://pypi.org/project/pipx/).
-It seems to be specifically designed to package Python applications.